tedstetzel/movie-trailer/README.md

 # Movie Trailer Website

 This application will create a single web page featuring a list of movies supplied by the user.
+You can also click on the movie posters to watch the trailer.

 ![Example of site running in Chrome](https://s3-us-west-1.amazonaws.com/tstetzel-assets/Udacity/movie-trailer-screenshot.jpg)